|Cute and cuddly, sure, but kitten claws will cleave through solid steel!|

 You know the drill, it's bullet points "let's talk about what this thing does overall" time:

-- With Command 2, the Arquitens isn't too ponderous to command and it can hold enough command tokens to stock up on the odd turn it doesn't need a dial or work with token-generating effects like Comms Net or Tarkin.
+- With Command 2, the Arquitens isn't too ponderous to command and it can hold enough command tokens to stock up on the odd turn it doesn't need a dial.

 - Engineering 3 is average for a Command 2 small ship.
-It's not great but it's still enough to fix a shield and move one around (which is common when repairing an Arquitens).
+It's not great but it's still enough to fix a bad face-up crit or regenerate a shield and move a shield to bring a depleted hull zone back up to maximum shields.

 - One evade, two redirects, and a contain token offers an interesting defense token suite.
 Compared to something like a Rebel CR90, the Arquitens can handle itself much better at shorter ranges due to duplicate redirects and a contain, but it's not as proficient at taking fire at long range due to only one evade.